![]() |

 Some lenses help you exaggerate perspective for dramatic landscapes.
 See the way the shadow of the tree seems to zoom away from you?
 Compact cameras can't do this to the same degree.
 You can get shots like this on an $800 lens called a super-wide-angle zoom (a 10-20mm zoom).

 Other lenses let you zoom in super-close for sports or wildlife.
 They're physically big lenses, and range from $300 to "You must be joking!".
 Some compact cameras can zoom in a long way too, but they don't focus and shoot fast enough for sports, and they won't get the background as blurry.
-You don't have to get such specialised lenses.
-Some lenses will do several of these, but they tend to be either huge and cost thousands, or give pictures that aren’t as good for making big enlargements.

 Both of these photos were taken with flash, but the photo on the left has the flash pointing up at the ceiling, so everyone is evenly lit.
 In the photo on the right, the flash is pointing forwards (as do all built-in flashes), giving harsh shadows and a dark room.